paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-021-personnel-officers.md

 **(d) Use of Numbers; Temporary Increases.—** The numbers resulting from computations under subsection (c) shall be, for all purposes, the authorized number in each grade; except that the authorized number for a grade is temporarily increased during the period between one computation and the next by the number of officers originally appointed in that grade during that period and the number of officers of that grade for whom vacancies exist in the next higher grade but whose promotion has been delayed for any reason.

+**(e) Secretary to Prescribe Numbers for Certain Officers.—** The Secretary shall prescribe the number of officers authorized to be serving on active duty in each grade of—

+(1) the permanent commissioned teaching staff of the Coast Guard Academy;

+(2) the officers designated by the Secretary pursuant to this section; and

-**(e) Officers Serving Coast Guard Academy and Reserve.—** The number of officers authorized to be serving on active duty in each grade of the permanent commissioned teaching staff of the Coast Guard Academy and of the Reserve serving in connection with organizing, administering, recruiting, instructing, or training the reserve components shall be prescribed by the Secretary.
+(3) the officers of the Reserve serving in connection with organizing, administering, recruiting, instructing, or training the reserve components.

 ### Statutory Notes